macgemini/gitflow_autoversion/README.md

 Provides custom logic for automatic (sema)versioning of mvn and sbt projects

 ## Preconditions
-1. Latest bash shell version
+1. Linux with latest bash shell version
 1. Installed mvn3
 2. Projects must use version.sbt for storing version number in sbt projects